DOI-ONRR/doi-extractives-data/_explore/economic-impact/gdp.md

   <h3> <a href="{{ site.baseurl }}/explore/">Explore Data</a> / Gross Domestic Product</h3>

-  <p>In 2013, the U.S. GDP was $16.8 trillion, making the US economy the largest in the world.
-Overall the extractive industries account for 2.6% of the US economy, outpacing utilities, agriculture, and education services in contribution to national GDP.
+  <p>In 2013, our GDP was $16.8 trillion, making the U.S. economy the largest in the world.
+Overall the extractive industries account for 2.6% of the economy, outpacing utilities, agriculture, and education services in contribution to national GDP.
 Extractive industries totaled <a href="http://www.bea.gov/iTable/iTable.cfm?ReqID=51&step=1#reqid=51&step=51&isuri=1&5114=a&5102=1">$439 billion in real value added</a>.</p>

   <h3>2013 extractive industries value-added GDP</h3>